Las Casas against the conquistadores

 "En este mismo año de 45, padecieron mucho nuestros religiosos en Ciudad Real sobre la libertad de los indios, porque como verdaderos padres suyos y que tanto les costaba el traerlos a la fe y conservarlos en ella, moviéndoles la caridad que les tenían como a prójimos y dignos de toda piedad por la excesiva miseria en que se hallaban, sentían el verlos esclavos contra toda ley divina, natural y positiva.
 Contra quien tenía indios esclavos voceaban en los púlpitos, no se recataban en las conversaciones, no absolvían a los que injustamente los poseían, clamando por la verdad, constantes por la gracia de Dios en defenderla en medio de persecuciones, trabajos, hambres, pobreza y ser de todos por esta causa aborrecidos."
 (Fray Juan Bautista Méndez, Crónica de la provincia de Santiago de México de la orden de predicadores, 1685-1689, libro segundo, capítulo 16)

 The convent Santo Domingo in San Cristóbal de Las Casas (Ciudad Real), today

 A stele in San Cristobal de Las Casas

-A concert in the cathedral of San Cristóbal de Las Casas (november 2014).
+A wedding in the cathedral of San Cristóbal de Las Casas (2015, april 25).

 Bartolomé de Las Casas (Seville, 1474 - Madrid, 1566), Dominican, writing one of his works ("Historia de las Indias", "Brevísima relación de la destrucción de las Indias", "Apologética Historia"...).
 Behind, the cloister of the convent of San Gregorio, in Valladolid (Spain).